 The maximum aperture at specific focal lengths is similar to the Tamron 18-250 F3.5-6.3, and slower than either of the DT 55-x00 zooms, but f/6.3 is only a third stop slower than f/5.6.
 But it is a full stop slower at 100 mm than the DT 55-200 SAM.

-This copy is decently sharp wide-open at all focal lengths.
+This copy is fairly sharp wide-open.
+There is color fringing that shows up even in the center of the frame which might be from the OSS elements.
 The corners are sharper than the DT 55-200 at the same apertures.
 It has similar corner shading to the DT 55-200.

 The Sony VCL-DH1758 x1.7 Tele Conversion Lens for Cyber-shot DSC-H1 can be attached with a 49 to 58 mm step up ring and increases the focal length a bit beyond 300 mm while not significantly decreasing the light intensity or sharpness.
 It also increases the minimum focus distance significantly and the built-in hood vignettes the field-of-view below 80 mm.
 AF and OSS works reasonable well through the teleconverter.

-I've seen a lot of complaints about Sony's E mount lens lineup, but I have a hard time squaring those with the actual performance of the E mount lenses I've tried.
+There are many complaints about Sony's E mount lens lineup, but I have a hard time squaring those with the actual performance of the lenses I've tried.
 This is another good lens.
 It is definitely worth the extra $150 to add to your camera order.
-It is not a 55-300mm F4-5.6 or a 50-135mm F2.8, but it is a perfectly reasonable telephoto zoom.
+It is not a high end lens, but it is a reasonable telephoto kit zoom.